6 Surprising Facts About Quokkas

-Among themselves, quokkas are primarily a peaceful bunch.
+Among their own kind, quokkas are primarily a peaceful bunch.
 Males don’t fight over choice females, food, or water, although they will occasionally scrap over a nice, shady napping spot.

-Inquisitive, appealing, and fearless, quokkas have adapted to human presence in their environment in admirable fashion.
+Quokkas, who are inquisitive, appealing, and fearless, have adapted to human presence in their environment in admirable fashion.
 Campsites and condos are all fair game for hungry quokkas, who have become notorious for raiding local homes in search of late-night snacks.
 Quokka settlements have sprung up around youth hostels and tourist sites—places, in other words, where the canny animals are assured of an easy meal.
 Cognitive science researchers like Arizona State University’s Clive Wynne have turned the tables on the quokkas by setting up shop in these same sites, knowing the wild animals will play nice.

 On Rottnest Island, the inquisitive critters have made themselves something of a nuisance for business owners.
 “They wander down the streets and into cafes and restaurants,” Senior Constable Michael Wear told the Daily Telegraph.

 They’re not just after our food, though—we also make good entertainment.
 While tracking a female quokka named Imelda through the brush at night, Bangor University conservationist Matt Hayward realized he was being followed.
 “I heard footsteps approaching,” he told National Wildlife.
 Each time Hayward turned off his tracking equipment, the footsteps ceased.
 Just as his terror reached its peak, he said, “a little head poked out from behind a bush.”
 His stalker?
 Imelda.